 7. Malcom X ( Human Rights Activist- Nation of Islam minister- Pan-Africanist–African-American)

 9. Rt.
-Rev. Dr. Donny Dabale ( Author, Nurse, Teacher, farmer, first bishop of the United Methodist Church in Nigeria ) see more ..gbgm102199dabalebm.html
+Rev. Dr. Done ( Donny) Peter Dabale ( Author, Nurse, Teacher, farmer, first bishop of the United Methodist Church in Nigeria ) read more about him here, gbgm102199dabalebm.html

-10. Maria Steward ( First woman in U.S History to speak about women’s plight, first feminist- she is African-American ( Please note, we are not certain whether this is her actually picture ).
+10. Maria Steward, First woman in U.S History to speak about women’s plight, first feminist- she is African-American ( Please note, we are not certain whether this is her actually picture ).